Mohamad-Oussayli/restaurant-revenue-prediction/README.md

 ## Objective

-This training project aims to predict the monthly revenue of restaurants using linear regression.
-The project is designed for educational purposes, providing insights into building and evaluating a predictive model based on historical business data.
+This project aims to predict the monthly revenue of restaurants using various regression techniques.
+The project is designed to provide insights into building, tuning, and evaluating predictive models based on historical data, with a focus on understanding the effectiveness of different regression approaches.

 ## Data